raylas/j/README.md

 ![j in motion](https://raw.githubusercontent.com/raylas/j/master/j.gif)

-j is a simple expect script to securely automate the network login of IOS-like networking equipment by leveraging the open-source password manager [pass](https://passwordstore.org).
+j is a simple expect script to securely automate the network login of IOS-like and Junos-based networking equipment by leveraging the open-source password manager [pass](https://passwordstore.org).

 Dependencies: